Halo Infinite

 Earliest PRE-VIS

-This previsualization is an early manifestation of the storytelling technique we planned for Halo Infinite.
+This previsualization is an early test of the storytelling technique we planned for Halo Infinite.
 Created in July 2018, it aimed to showcase the innovative narrative direction we wanted to pursue.
-By minimizing edits, this previsualization effectively used assets from Halo 5, rendered in Octane using Cinema 4D for desired visual effects.
-Besides handling SFX and graphics, I oversaw everything except motion capture for Chief.
-The main objective was to evaluate a camera constraint rig's effectiveness, manipulating action around the player using points in the environment.
+This was created in Cinema 4D and used Octane Render.
+The main objective was to evaluate a camera constraint rig's effectiveness, manipulating action around the player using points in the environment that the camera would interpolate around.
 It's worth noting that all voiceover (VO) in this previsualization is sourced from previous Halo games, as VO sessions with the main cast hadn't started during this stage of production.
+From this, we ended up building a new camera system that sat along side the legacy camera for Halo.
+During cinematics and in multiplayer this new camera system was used.

 Story Overview